Ghostkeeper/SettingsGuide/resources/articles/zig_zaggify_support.md

 * If retractions are made during support, significantly fewer retractions will be necessary during the printing of support, which prevents the material from grinding.
 * It takes more material to print the support.
 * Usually it will take more time to print the support, since travel moves are normally faster than printing support lines.

+The zigzag support pattern is always connected (using a slightly different technique).
+This setting is not available for the zigzag pattern.